 - Meditate to sacral chakra frequency music.

-- Use the Shakti mudra, which contains feminine energy, to harness sexuality and sensuality.
+- Use the Shakti mudra, which contains feminine energy, to harness passion and desire.

 This guided sacral chakra mediation includes visualization and affirmations, working with the energy center’s qualities.